rubocop/rubocop/manual/configuration.md

 --auto-gen-config --exclude-limit 5`, you can change how many files are excluded before the cop is entirely disabled.
 The default COUNT is 15.

+The next step is to cut and paste configuration from `.rubocop_todo.yml` into `.rubocop.yml` for everything that you think is in line with your (organization's) code style and not a good fit for a todo list.
+Pay attention to the comments above each entry.
+They can reveal configuration parameters such as `EnforcedStyle`, which can be used to modify the behavior of a cop instead of disabling it completely.

 Then you can start removing the entries in the generated `.rubocop_todo.yml` file one by one as you work through all the offenses in the code.

+Another way of silencing offense reports, aside from configuration, is through source code comments.
+These can be added manually or automatically.
+See "Disabling Cops within Source Code" below.

 The cops in the `Metrics` department will by default get `Max` parameters generated in `.rubocop_todo.yml`.
 The value of these will be just high enough